panva/jose/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature proposal
+name: ⭐ Feature proposal
 about: I have an idea for a new feature
 labels: enhancement
 ---

-**Is your feature request related to a problem?
+**Is your feature proposal related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.

 **Describe the solution you'd like**